quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with our previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at 7,320 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
 We also downloaded relevant metadata about each BXD RIL from the manuscript describing the updated BXD resource [@PMID:33472028].
-These files are included in the GitHub repository associated with this manuscript [@url:https://github.com/quinlan-lab/proj-mutator-mapping]
+These files are included in the GitHub repository associated with this manuscript.

 As in our previous manuscript [@PMID:35545679], we included mutation data from a subset of the 152 BXDs in our inter-haplotype distance scans.
 We removed any BXDs that had been inbred for fewer than 20 generations, as it takes approximately 20 generations of strict brother-sister mating for an RIL genome to become >98% homozygous [@url:https://link.springer.com/book/10.1007/978-1-349-04904-2].